Mobility Management

 - Operating transportation brokerages to coordinate service providers, funding resources, and customer needs; and

-- Planning and implementing the acquisition and purchase of intelligent transportation technologies to operate a coordinated system.
+- Planning and implementation activities related to the purchase of intelligent transportation technologies to operate a coordinated system.

 Resources